About Julianna Paradisi, RN, OCN

 Providers may also be criticized for delivering care that is futile.
 “Don’t chemo a patient to death” and “A cancer patient should not die in an ICU” are common mantras of merit.

 Maybe because I live in Oregon, a state with a Death with Dignity law, or maybe it’s the pioneer spirit of Oregonians, but I don’t meet a lot of patients choosing futile care to prolong the inevitable.
 In fact, many patients I meet dictate how much treatment they will accept.
-They grieve when they learn they have incurable cancer, and most choose […]
+They grieve when they learn they have incurable cancer, and most choose palliative treatment […]

 Soul-Satisfied, but Heartbroken: The ‘Soft’ Skills of Oncology Nurse Navigators